Two-Factor Authentication for cPanel

 Duo Mobile

-At the start page of the app, you can either Get Started or Get Your Account Back.
+On the start page of the app, you can either Get Started or Get Your Account Back.

 If you choose the Get Started option, you will be redirected to the next window to scan an activation barcode.
-After the QA code is scanned, you can modify the name of the entry, its icon, and the type:
+After the QR code is scanned, you can modify the name of the entry, its icon, and the type:

-In case you already have the app on another device and the Duo Restore feature is enabled, you can easily get your account back and download keys from your Google Drive.
+In case you already have the app on another device and the Duo Restore feature is enabled, you can easily get your account back and download the keys from your Google Drive.

 Microsoft Authenticator